armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

 Depending on your Kubernetes version, you may need to adjust the following instructions to use a support Operator version.
-The following table outlines the supported combinations of Kubernetes, Operator, and Armory Continuous Deployment:
+The following table outlines the supported combinations of Kubernetes, Armory Operator and Armory Continuous Deployment pair, Spinnaker OSS Operator and Spinnaker OSS pair:

 {{< include "armory-operator/operator-compat-matrix.md" >}}

 ## Operator installation options

 The Operator has `basic` and `cluster` installation modes.
-The option you use depends on which namespace you want to deploy Armory Continuous Deployment or Spinnaker to.
+The option you use depends on which namespace you want to deploy Armory Continuous Deployment or to Spinnaker OSS.

 |                                                           |Basic Mode | Cluster Mode |